flagxor/chuck/README.md

-# Evolution of ColorForth
+# Talks by Chuck Moore

-My attempt to gather information about and links to Chuck Moore's Various Talks over the years, particularly the annual fireside chat.
+My attempt to gather information about and links to Chuck Moore's Various Talks over the years, particularly the annual Fireside Chat.

 ## Forth Day 1993